AppOps API

 Usage

-AppOpsGlobalServices class that provides a global Apex which allows you to deploy metadata, deployment plans, and data sets.
+AppOpsGlobalServices class that provides a global Apex that allows you to deploy metadata, deployment plans, and data sets.

 Namespace